What is the difference between hippotherapy and adaptive riding?

 Promise Ranch offers limited session slots for individuals without disabilities.
 Please inquire via our contact form.

 My child does not have a disability.
-Do I need to fill out all of the rider forms for them to be able to sign up and ride?
+Do I need to fill out all of the forms for them to be able to participate?

 Yes.
-All riders need to have a complete set of paperwork to be able to ride.
+All riders need to have a complete set of paperwork to be able to participate.

 What happens if my child is sick, or unable to make their session?